How we write and publish

 - No em dashes.
 Use commas, full stops, or spaced hyphens ( - ).

 - No italics in body copy.
-Italics allowed only in the footer attribution line.
+Italics allowed only in the footer line.

-- Mostly 2-4 sentence paragraphs.
-Use single-sentence paragraphs sparingly for emphasis.
+- Mostly 2 to 4 sentence paragraphs, single-sentence paragraphs sparingly for emphasis.

 CLOSING:

-- End the body, then a horizontal rule (---), then a single-line italicised footer like:
+- Then a horizontal rule (---), then this italic footer verbatim:

 REFERENCE POST: The Ramadan Meta Ads post at https://blog.thepeachsystem.com/ramadan-meta-ads-uae is the tone and structure to match.